curl/everything-curl/http/postvspost.md

 The default `enctype` used by forms, which is rarely spelled out in HTML since it is default, is `application/x-www-form-urlencoded`.
-It makes the browser "URL encode" the input as name=value pairs with the data encoded to avoid unsafe characters.
+It makes the browser URL encode the input as name=value pairs with the data encoded to avoid unsafe characters.
 We often refer to that as a [regular POST](post.md), and you perform one with curl's `-d` and friends.

 ## POST outside of HTML